 7Lettere a "900", letter no.35 from Bontempelli to Frank, 19.10.26, p.120.

 8Lettere a "900", letter no.16 from Alvaro to Frank, 5.11.26, p.26.

 9Lettere a "900", letter no.28 from Frank to Bontempelli, 6.11.26, p.244.

 11Benjamin Crémieux, "900", Nouvelle Revue Française, December 1926, p.770.

-21For further information on Ivan Goll, and a complete translation into English of his short story, see the entry 'Ivan Goll and L'Eurocoque', also found on this website, as an Appendix.
+21For further information on Ivan Goll, with the English translation of his short story, see the entry 'Ivan Goll and L'Eurocoque' on this website, under the Menu heading 'Translations from French'.

 2L'Esame s'insurge contre eux, affirme avoir découvert Svevo depuis trois mois...tandis que Crémieux dénie toute originalité aux deux premiers livres de Svevo, et leur oppose le troisième, roman de psychanalyse caricaturale, l'Esame affirme que Svevo ne vaut que par ses deux premiers livres, assez flaubertiens.

 3Dacché sono diventato, a Parigi, uomo d'azione, mi sembra di crepare, qui, con tutti morti e morti.
 Allora lavoro continuamente.
 Faccio due romanzi e una commedia oltre a 12 altre cose.